yireo/Yireo_GoogleTagManager2/FAQ.md

 # I've installed the module but nothing happens
 Make sure that both Google Analytics and Google Tag Manager are properly configured.
 See our [tutorial](/blob/master/TUTORIAL.md) for additional guidance.
 Make sure the module settings in Magento are properly configured: The flag **Enabled** sets to be set to **Yes**.
 The **Container Public ID** needs to start with `GTM-` (unless you are testing in the Developer Mode).
 Optionally debugging can be enabled, which should print various messages in the **Console** of your browser.
 Refresh all Magento caches.
 Within the **Network** tab of your browsers Developer Tools, you should be able to see an outgoing request to `https://www.googletagmanager.com/`.

+# Revenue is not showing up
+Sometimes it is reported to us that with our module, revenue does not show up properly in the GA panel.
+With all reports so far, this turned out to be an incorrect revenue setting in GA panel, instead of something related to this Magento module.
+Note that the responsibility of this module is to deliver a `purchase` event.
+If that `purchase` event is showing in GA properly, then the job of this module is done.
+However, it is the responsibility of GA to calculate the right revenue from all purchases.

 # How to extend upon the Data Layer created by this module?
 The main methodology for this module to generate its Data Layer by using the XML layout.
 The block with name `yireo_googletagmanager2.data-layer` contains a `data-layer` argument that could be modified and extended with other XML layout files.